 The Cannery’s address is 12138 Fourth Avenue in Steveston Village.
 On days with good weather the event takes place outside on the Tank Deck (which is like a courtyard).
 On days with poor weather, it happens indoors in the museum.

-Music at the Cannery takes place on Friday evenings between mid-July and late August.
+Music at the Cannery usually takes place on Friday evenings between mid-July and late August.
 Tickets go on sale beginning at 5:30 pm, doors open at 6 o’clock and the shows start at 6:30.
 Seating is limited and on a first-come, first-served basis.

 - July 12th, 2019 – Irish Wakers and Friends: playing Irish, Celtic and Canadian Maritimes’ tunes